Flora Jane Buchanan-Jardine1

 Mary, Duchess of Bedford2

 Her married name became Russell.
-As a result of her marriage, Mary du Caurroy Tribe was styled as Duchess of Bedford on 23 March 1893.
-She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).4 She was invested as a Fellow, Linnean Society of the Imperial College (F.L.S.).4 She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1928.4 She broke the record for a flight to South Africa in the 1930s.4
+After her marriage, Mary du Caurroy Tribe was styled as Duchess of Bedford on 23 March 1893.
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)4 She was appointed Fellow, Linnean Society of the Imperial College (F.L.S.)4 She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1928.4 She broke the record for a flight to South Africa in the 1930s.4

 Child of Mary du Caurroy Tribe and Herbrand Arthur Russell, 11th Duke of Bedford